 First-Degree Murder Defenses: Insanity

 Most states recognize an insanity defense in cases of first-degree murder.
-States that don't explicitly recognize an insanity defense still account for it in other ways (except Kansas).
+States that don't recognize an insanity defense still account for it in other ways (except Kansas).

 Mitigation or Partial Defense of First-Degree Murder Charges

-Adultery and the Crime of Passion
+Infidelity and the Crime of Passion

 Duress or Emotional Distress